ThatGuySam/marvelorder/README.md

 # Marvel Order
-An Open-source Interactive version of the upcoming Marvel Films and Series' ordered chronologically and by release so you can see the latest correct dates.
+An Open-source Interactive version of the upcoming Marvel Films and Series ordered chronologically and by release so you can see the latest correct dates.

 I've been wanting a way to keep track of all the Marvel movies and shows so since there's so much going on and they frequently swap positions for different releases.